yoggiakjy/hackiethon25-stacktrack/README.md

 - Read the **[[Widget Development Guide]()](Widget-Development.md)** before starting.
 - Make sure your widget is **modular, functional, and follows best practices**.
-- Submit your code via a **Pull Request** with a clear description.
+- Submit your code via the DevPost page.
 - Follow the **[[Code of Conduct]()](Code-of-Conduct.md)** and be respectful to other participants.

 ---